-Where concerns are raised about a pupil's progress despite support and high quality teaching, the class teacher will seek advice form the SENCO.
+Where concerns are raised about a pupil's progress despite support and high-quality teaching, the class teacher will seek advice form the SENCO.
 Slow progress and low attainment will not automatically mean a pupil has SEN. However, where the school reasonably considers that a pupil may have a learning difficulty the school will do all that is reasonable to support and consult with the parents and pupil as appropriate, to help determine the action required, including whether any additional support is needed, such as in-class support.
 The school may, in consultation with parents, engage external agencies and professionals to help assess the pupil's needs and advise on appropriate support.

 Where a pupil is identified as having SEN, the SENCO and class teachers will take action to support effective learning and make all reasonable efforts to remove barriers and put effective special educational provision in place.
-This SEN support will take the form of a four-part cycle through which earlier decisions and actions are revisited, refined and revised with a growing understanding of the pupil's needs and what supports the pupil in making good progress and securing good outcomes.
+This SEN support will take the form of a four-part cycle through which earlier decisions and actions are revisited, refined, and revised with a growing understanding of the pupil's needs and what supports the pupil in making good progress and securing good outcomes.
 This is known as the graduated approach - assess, plan, do, review.

-Parents will be notified where their child is receiving SEN Support and the school will share with them the provision that is being put in place.
-This will be regularly reviewed including termly (three times per year) with the parents, the child and teacher at Pupil Progress Meetings.
+Parents will be notified immediate their child is placed on the SEND register and may be receiving SEN Support.
+This will be regularly reviewed termly (three times per year) and updates to the provision and SEND register amended according to level of need.